 Michelle Lee from IDEO spoke about designing and developing interactive experiences for families via Apple TV.
 She described the 3 opportunities for this use of media:

-- Provides for the “Glorified – I did it!” moment which allows for a sense of accomplishment and acknowledgement
+Provides for the “Glorified – I did it!” moment which allows for a sense of accomplishment and acknowledgment

-IDEO is one innovative company, and at least one or more of their apps is in every therapist and teacher toolboxes everywhere.
+IDEO is one innovative company, and at least one or more of their apps are in every therapist and teacher toolboxes everywhere.

 My favorite parts of the conference were the 10-minute presentations of people out there with an idea and a mission of improving the lives of children.